 Diversified across core economic sectors

-Essar Projects is the Engineering, Procurement & Construction (EPC) arm of Essar.
+Essar Projects is the Engineering, Procurement & Construction (EPC) arm of the Essar Group.

-The genesis of Essar Projects aligns with that of Essar, which began as a construction company in 1969.
-Working on various marine and offshore contracts, Essar gradually became the first Indian Company to lay Offshore Pipelines for ONGC in 1982.
+The genesis of Essar Projects aligns with that of the Essar Group.
+The Group began as a construction company in 1969, working on various marine and offshore contracts, gradually becoming the first Indian Company to lay Offshore Pipelines for ONGC in 1982.

 Essar Projects has built strong EPC capabilities, while offering unique, collaborative, end-to-end projects’ delivery models.
 The experience of executing mega projects for our Group companies, providing post-commissioning assistance during early stages of operations & maintenance and further, integrating the lessons learnt therein into basic design and execution philosophy for all new projects – including those of external clients – brings in an OWNER’S PERSPECTIVE to our EPC delivery.

 In the past five decades, Essar Projects has delivered mega projects across various sectors like Refineries, Tankages & Terminals, Petrochemicals & Fertilizers, Offshore & Subsea, Pipelines (Oil & Gas, Water, Iron Ore Slurry), Minerals & Metals, Power, Ports & Jetties, Airports, Buildings & Townships, Water Systems and Sewage Treatment Plants.

 With footprints across India, Middle East, Europe, South-East Asia, Americas and also some of the challenging geographies of Africa and Australasia, the Projects Business of Essar is now embarking upon a new journey.
 Essar Projects Mauritius Limited has been recently incorporated to consolidate Projects’ Business across geographies so as to align with changing industry dynamics by harnessing EPCM capabilities.